 Not all side effects for fludrocortisone may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to fludrocortisone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking fludrocortisone:Less common or rare
+You should check with your doctor immediately if any of these side effects occur when taking fludrocortisone:Less common or rare

 - Abdominal pain